 This is what I endeavor to recreate for our growing family too.
 I don’t think I could ever come close to the atmosphere she created, but I’m determined to give it my best shot.

 This July, it will be five years since heaven became Mama’s home.
 Yet a day doesn’t go by that I don’t think of her.
 What words of wisdom would she offer?
-What meal would she want cooked?
+What meal would she want to be cooked?
 I am so grateful that I carry her love close to my heart.

 Mama left before I was ever able to share one of my low carb keto meals with her.
 I have no doubt that she would have loved my Keto Italian stuffed peppers.